 The program is framed in the institutional strategy 2010-2022 (AB-3008), CRF (GN-2727-6), and with the Strategy on Social Policy for Equity and Productivity (GN-2588-4).
 The program is a continued support from the IDB to the Government of Suriname in matter of educational reform.

 The main objective of the program is to improve the quality of education in Suriname.
-This general objective will be pursued by achieving the following specific objectives: (i) to increase the quality of teaching practices and content in lower secondary and early childhood education services for children with low school readiness to learn and non-native Dutch speakers; and (iii) to improve access to adequate school infrastructure for children in remote and semi-urban areas in four priority districts (Wanica, Sipaliwini, Marowijne, and Coronie).
+This general objective will be pursued by achieving the following specific objectives: (i) to increase the quality of teaching practices and content in lower secondary, and early childhood education services for children with low school readiness to learn and non-native Dutch speakers; and (iii) to improve access to adequate school infrastructure for children in remote and semi-urban areas in four priority districts (Wanica, Sipaliwini, Marowijne, and Coronie).

 The summarized project components are: